Leaving the University

-- Notify your manager when your last day will be by submitting a resignation letter specifying the last day of work and the reason for resignation.
+- Notify your supervisor when your last day will be by submitting a resignation letter specifying the last day of work and the reason for resignation.
 Non-exempt staff members are asked to give at least two weeks' notice.
 Exempt staff members are asked to give one month's notice.

 - Assign different ownership to any CMU Box folders and documents.

 - Return CMU ID Card, keys, parking pass and procurement card, if applicable.

 - If PTO eligible, ensure your PTO balance in Workday is up-to-date and accurate.